meilisearch/documentation/learn/getting_started/chapter_2_customizing_relevancy.md

 By default, all attributes are displayed in each matching document but you can update the settings to change that.
 If you access the MeiliSearch web interface at `http://127.0.0.1:7700/`, you will notice that you can view all of the attributes in the `movies` index.

 ![Web interface with default displayed attributes](/getting-started/default_displayed_attributes.png)

+You can read more about adding documents to an index in the [quick start](/learn/getting_started/quick_start.md#step-2-add-documents).

 If you only want to view the `title`, `poster`, and `overview`: